5 steps to a tie dye (fondant) cake!

-Tie-dye cakes have been taking the cake world by storm, and what better way to take this trend to the next level than by hand-painting a tie-dye pattern on fondant?
+Tie-dye was this customer's favorite pattern, so what better way to take her birthday to the next level than by hand-painting a tie-dye pattern on the fondant?
 In this tutorial, we’ll walk you through how to create a vibrant and show-stopping cake using Chefmaster colors, vodka, and a bit of creative flair.

-- **Cake**: Any flavor will work!
-Bake your favorite cake recipe, frost it with a layer of buttercream, and smooth it out.
+- Cake: Any flavor will work!
+Bake your favorite cake recipe, crumb coat it in buttercream, and cover with fondant.

-- **Chefmaster Gel Food Colors**: Select a variety of bright and contrasting shades for your tie-dye effect.
+- Chefmaster Gel Food Colors: Select a variety of bright and contrasting shades for your tie-dye effect (find our colors here).

 - Vodka: Acts as a thinning agent to mix with the food coloring, evaporates quickly, and leaves no taste.

-- **Small Brushes**: Use food-safe brushes of different sizes for various effects.
+- Small Brushes: Use food-safe brushes of different sizes for various effects (find our brushes here).

-- **Palette**: A small plate or palette for mixing your colors.
+- Paint Palette: A small plate or palette for mixing your colors.

 To mimic the soft, swirling tie-dye effect, use a slightly damp brush to blur the edges where two colors meet.
 You can also layer lighter colors on top of darker ones for extra depth and dimension.
 Don't worry if it's not perfect; the fun of tie-dye is in its free-form style!